-Not sure if you’re ready for a rabbit (or two)?
+Not sure if you’re ready for a rabbit (or, even better, two)?
 Here are five reasons why these loveable little lagomorphs might just be right for you.

 1. Rabbits suit a nine-to-five workday

 Rabbits are crepuscular, meaning they’re most active during the early morning and again during the early evening.
-For folks who work a nine-to-five day, this can make for a good match-up of schedules.
+For folks who work a nine-to-five day, this can make for a good schedule match-up.

 2. Rabbits can be housetrained

 Believe it or not, rabbits can be trained to use a litter box, just like a cat!
 They naturally tend to choose one area of their enclosure to urinate in.
 By simply placing a litter box in that spot, you’ve already started the housetraining process.
 Adding some hay to the litter box is a great way to encourage rabbits to use it, as they often like to potty and snack at the same time.

 Check out even more tips for housetraining rabbits.